 - Build the context

-- This means providing a background about the reading through sharing necessary information for understanding of the topic of the text.
+- This means providing a background about the reading through sharing necessary information for an understanding of the topic of the text.
 This can be done verbally, visually, a combination of both, etc.

 - Deonstructing the text